prabhu-prakash/SDC_ND_Projects/CarND-Behavioral-Cloning-Project/readme.md

 ####1.
 Model Architecture

-* My model uses the nVIDIA DAVE-2 architecture for this task of predicting steering values [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+* My model uses the [nVIDIA DAVE-2 architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf for this task of predicting steering values.
 A summary of the model architecture is as below:

 ![alt text][image1]